chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Table of Contents

+## Installing and importing libraries

-## Examining our sample livestock datasets
+## Examining our sample datasets

-For the following examples, I'm using real-world agricultural data sourced via Eurostat containing the number of specific livestock animals in a `country` during a given `year` (in this case `swine`, `bovine`, `sheep`, and `goats`)
+For the following examples, we'll be using real-world agricultural data sourced via Eurostat containing the number of specific livestock animals in a `country` during a given `year` (in this case `swine`, `bovine`, `sheep`, and `goats`)

 For example, here is the `goats` dataset
 ```R